 Keith: Very good, yeah.
 Nice job.

 Keith: So local SEO.
-What is local SEO and how is it different than normal SEO?
+What is local SEO and how is it different from normal SEO?

 Michael: Well local, you have to build citations through citation websites like Yelp, Google My Business.
 So think about it, if you search for something local, so what would you search local?